Azure DevOps

 Create a new repository in your organisation or use an already existing one as the core.

-Paste the Debricked template contents from the Debricked template into an azure pipelines yaml file
+Paste the Debricked template contents from the Debricked template into an "azure pipelines yaml" file:

-<username_or_project>: The name of the azure project containing your core repository
+<username_or_project> - The name of the azure project containing your core repository.

-<repository_name>: The name of the core repository
+<repository_name> - The name of the core repository.

-Select your organization (or you can create a token for all accessible organizations);
+Select your organization (or you can create a token for all accessible organizations).

-Set custom expiration date to the maximum possible value
+Set custom expiration date to the maximum possible value.

-Then when you try to create a Pull Request inside the Debricked tool, it will automatically ask you for your credentials when needed
+Grant the token the code (read, write and manage) scope.
+When you try to create a Pull Request inside the Debricked tool, it will automatically ask you for your credentials when needed.

 Fill out the form: